-Here are some foundational Safety considerations for kite flying:
+Here are some fundamental Safety considerations for kite flying:

 Beware of Power lines.
 Never fly your kite near power lines!

 If you get your kite caught in a power line, DON'T TOUCH THE LINES OR THE KITE!
 If your kite does get stuck in a power line, immediately let go of the lines and handles and move away.
-Call your local utility company and tell them what has happened and then secure the area, making sure nobody gets injured or killed by the kite and/or it's lines
+Call your local utility company and tell them what has happened and then secure the area working to ensure passers by don't come in contact with the kite or line.

 Never fly in Storms!
 Flying a kite in stormy weather makes YOU a lightning rod, and you could be struck by lightning.

 It's not a good idea to use metallic flying line.

 Always be aware of your surroundings and aware of others sharing the space.
 Be considerate of others as everybody has the right to enjoy public spaces just as much as kite flyers do.
 Be aware of other potential hazard, holes, park benches/structures and the terrain.
 Be aware of livestock, etc. Some animals are frightened of kites.